Facebook X Instagram Youtube Pinterest TikTok

 But what if you didn’t use a flash?
 Reflection from other light sources is still a possibility and you may still see an orb even if you don’t use a flash.
 This is also where other image contaminations play a part in orbs, such as foreign material on or in the camera lens.
 If there is even a tiny piece of dirt or condensation on your lens, it can appear in a picture as an orb.
 Again, this is common in humid environments and is not a paranormal occurrence.

 When going on a Colonial Ghosts Tour in Williamsburg, Virginia, make sure to have your camera handy.
 We’re not saying it’s not possible to catch a ghost on film.
-Orbs may not be a ghostly apparition, but you might still spot a ghost or something of the paranormal variety, and have a chance to catch them on film!
+Orbs may not always be a ghostly apparition, but you might still spot a ghost or something of the paranormal variety, and have a chance to catch them on film!
+We recommend bringing an old-fashioned camera over a digital one to increase your chances.

 At the very least, you’ll be able to take photos of the locations and capture something more important than ghosts- lasting memories with friends and families on a fun ghost tour!